metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 ## Settings shared by all NFTs

 A big chunk of the Candy Machine settings is used to define the NFTs that will be minted from them.
 This is because many of the NFT attributes will be the same for all minted NFTs.
-Therefore, instead of having to repeat these attributes everytime we load an item in the Candy Machine, we set them up once on the Candy Machine settings.
+Therefore, instead of having to repeat these attributes every time we load an item in the Candy Machine, we set them up once on the Candy Machine settings.

 Note that the only attributes that can distinguish one minted NFT from another are the **Name** of the NFT and the **URI** pointing to its JSON metadata.
 See [Inserting Items](/programs/candy-machine/inserting-items) for more information.